lorencig/l0renc1.github.io/_projects/OPCUA.md

 ## Disclaimer

-- This software is separated from the author's research and activity roles at their own institutions.
+This software is separated from the author's research and activity roles at their institutions.

 {% cite gjurgjaj2024OPCUA %}
 ---